wfpena/angular-wysiwyg/README.md

 # Angular WYSIWYG Text Editor

-Rich text editor Whay You See Is What You Get created using Angular 17.
+Rich text editor What You See Is What You Get created using Angular 17.

 Easy to use and customize.